fivestars/git-hooks/README.md

         If neither --global nor --core are specified, the alias will be installed into the repo's local git config.

-    uninstall-command [--global] [--core]
+    uninstall-alias [--global] [--core]
-        Clears the 'git-hooks' command from the specified location.
+        Clears the 'git-hooks' alias from the specified location.
             --global: Remove it from the global aliases
             --core: Delete the git-hooks link from this machine's git core directory.